 I was living near Washington DC in Gaithersburg, Maryland for almost a year in 2000 and had traveled to the city several times subsequently to visit the numerous monuments and museums.
 I had heard about Cherry Blossoms of DC but never gave it a thought to visit DC when they bloomed.
 Cherry Blossom bloom, in my mind, was always a Japanese iconic show.
-Until I had a chance to travel to DC in 2016 to watch the peak bloom along with Hema and witnessed the gorgeous sight.
+Until I had a chance to travel to DC in 2016 to watch the peak bloom and witness the gorgeous sight.

 It is a photographer’s paradise, where one can spend hours together to photograph this heavenly spectacle.
 Along with it, the crowds bring in the festive atmosphere with numerous food trucks around the Tidal Basin and Washington monument areas providing delicious street foods, dessert and drinks.